Athens Greece Now

 Important leader of the Greek revolt against the Ottoman Turks during the War of Independence

-Kolokotronis is one of the most famous heroes of Greek history, and is particularly credited with leading Greek military units against the Ottoman Turk army occupying Greece.
+Kolokotronis is one of the most famous heroes of Greek history, and is particularly credited with leading Greek military units against the Ottoman Turk army occupying Greece during the Greek Revolution.

 Koloktronis had led a career as a brigand (called "klefts") chief, and had also worked as a sometimes armed guard fighting against brigands.
 His father was killed by Turks during the "Orlov Revolt" in 1780.
 In 1805 a Turk crackdown on Kleft clans forced Koloktronis to flee to Zante in the Ionian islands which were under British protection.
 There, he imported cattle which he sold to the British army, and was invited to enlist into one of two British military units organized by Sir Richard Church to be made up of Greeks.
 Koloktronis advanced quickly and when he left British service he held the rank of Major.

-An interlude of civil war between competing Greek political forces kept Koloktronis occupied for three years (he was in jail for a brief time by virtue of being on the losing side in a political squabble), but in 1825 he was named commander-in-chief of all Greek forces in the Peloponnese.
+An interlude of civil war between competing Greek political forces kept Koloktronis occupied for three years (he was in jail for a brief time by virtue of being on the losing side in one of the various political squabbles among the Greek leadership), but in 1825 he was named commander-in-chief of all Greek forces in the Peloponnese.
 Meanwhile, fighting on the Greek mainland had tilted one way and then another, and a disastrous lack of coordination between British and Greek forces allowed for a resurgence of Ottoman power around Athens which was coupled with the success of the newly arrived Ottoman-backed Egyptian forces in the Peloponnese led by Ibrahim Pasha.
 The severe ruthlessness of Ibrahim's campaigns on the mainland and in "Morea" (Pelopponnese) and the resulting bad publicity across Europe brought about a European-backed force of combined naval units of British, French, and Russians strangling the Ottoman supply line and blocking reinforcements.
-This along with the continued actions of Greek guerilla forces, Ibrahim was forced to surrender and exit with his army on October 1, 1828.
+This along with the continued actions of Greek guerilla forces forced Ibrahim to surrender and exit with his army on October 1, 1828.

 Theodoros Kolokotronis